5 Novels for Middle School Students that Celebrate Diversity

 Marcelo struggles to read facial expressions and to understand love, empathy, and social interactions.
 He’s quirky but in an endearing way: He sleeps in a tree and is extremely afraid of going to a regular high school because he’s spent the past three years in a private school for students with learning differences.

 Arturo, his father, decides to push Marcelo out of his comfort zone, putting him to work in the mailroom of Arturo’s law firm for the summer.
 If Marcelo can follow the rules of the “real world,” then he can return to his beloved private school for his senior year.

 If not, Marcelo must face his fears and attend the public high school.
-With the added bonus of an intriguing moral dilemma and a hint of romance, Marcelo’s journey is full of tension as readers begin to see the world through his eyes.
+With the added bonus of an intriguing moral dilemma and a hint of romance, Marcelo in the Real World is full of tension as readers begin to see the world through his eyes.

 Stork does an excellent job of giving readers a glimpse of what it is like to be in Marcelo’s position — all the while exploring many coming-of-age topics.

-Kara Wyman has a BA in literature and an MEd from University of California-Santa Barbara.
+Kara Wyman has a BA in literature and a MEd from the University of California-Santa Barbara.
 She has worked with adolescents for a decade as a middle school and high school English teacher, the founder and director of a drama program, and a curriculum designer for high school and college courses.
-She works with 13- to 19-year-old students as a project manager of a non-profit organization.Tags: Engaging Activities, Language Arts, Middle School (Grades: 6-8)
+She works with 13- to 19-year-old students as a project manager of a non-profit organization.Tags: Adolescent Literacy, Engaging Activities, Language Arts, Literacy, Middle School (Grades: 6-8)